aragonzkresearch/nouns-anonymous-voting/README.md

 # nouns-anonymous-voting

-# ⛔ DISCLAIMER: This is a work in progress and does not fully work yet 💀
+# ⛔ DISCLAIMER: This is a work in progress. 💀

 This repository consists of a library, CLI and smart contracts for the Nouns private voting project.